 ICPS helps students develop strong analytical skills applicable to either international or comparative policy issues that focus on a country or region of their choice.
 They take an interdisciplinary-international or an interdisciplinary-comparative approach to policy in their subject area.

 During their junior year, ICPS students write a proposal to undertake a significant interdisciplinary research project, applying relevant approaches to an important policy question and compiling and assessing a bibliography of secondary works, primary resources, or both to support their work.

 With guidance from an interdisciplinary faculty committee and incorporating lessons learned from their junior-year proposal, ICPS seniors write an original interdisciplinary thesis that integrates perspectives, techniques, and methods across different disciplines.

 “International and comparative policy studies allowed me to explore how different social sciences approach global problems.
 The wide breadth of disciplines and classes I took as an ICPS major gave me incredible perspective on the multifaceted human experience.”DEIRDRE BAKER ’21

 Political Organizations, Social Networks, and Weapons of Mass Disruption and Destruction

 Alex currently chairs the International and Comparative Policy Studies committee.
 He teaches courses on international relations, networks and social structure, and global risk politics, among others.
-In 2020, Alex moderated the Reed Union on community responsibility in a time of climate crisis and helped create the environmental studies and comparative race and ethnicity studies majors at Reed.
+Alex moderated the Reed Union in 2020 on community responsibility in a time of climate crisis and helped create the environmental studies and comparative race and ethnicity studies majors at Reed.

 ICPS’s interdisciplinary approach provides students with a firm basis in the social sciences.
 ICPS majors include ICPS-anthropology, ICPS-economics, ICPS-history, ICPS-political science, and ICPS-sociology.